Top 10 Barbell Shoulder Exercises For Growth

 3. Grab the bar with an overhand and hip-width grip.

-4. Squeeze your shoulders together to row the weight up as close to your chest.
+4. Squeeze your shoulders together to row the weight up as close to your chest as possible.

 1. Assume a shoulder-width stance with your back upright.